kyphan38/web/assets/docs/faqs/java.md

 - Size
   - Larger because it bundles the JRE with additional development tools and documentation
 - Use case examples
-  - You download the JDK if you’re a programmer writing a Java application in an IDE like IntelliJ or Eclipse
+  - You download the JDK if you're a programmer writing a Java application in an IDE like IntelliJ or Eclipse

 Relationship

 - The JRE is a subset of the JDK.
-If you have the JDK installed, you don’t need a separate JRE installation because the JDK already includes it
+If you have the JDK installed, you don't need a separate JRE installation because the JDK already includes it